TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 [**Waveshare and LCDWiki ILI9486 SPI Displays**](ili9486)

+[**Update 11 February 2021: The Waveshare Raspberry Pi ILI9486 3.5" Type (C) Fast-SPI LCD works unchanged with the new kernel 5.10.11.v71+.
+Details are at the beginning of that page.**]

 Update 11 October 2020: Configuration details for using the Waveshare (and LCDWiki MHS3521) Raspberry Pi ILI9486 3.5" Type (B) revision 2 LCD with the Arduino Teensy 3.6.
 Details are at the end of that page.